 What’s On… The Flower Show and Village Society events

-Binfield Heath's popular annual Flower and Dog Show is changing venue.
-After taking place opposite Holmwood in Shiplake Row for more than 75 years, the event is moving to the other side of the village, on Sonning Common Road.
+A record number of visitors came to enjoy the Binfield Heath Flower and Dog show in its new Sonning Common Road location on Bank Holiday Saturday, say the organisers.
+After taking place opposite Holmwood in Shiplake Row for more than 75 years, the event moved to the other side of the village in 2025.

-The Flower Show celebrated 75 years in 2024, but its history goes back much further.
+The Flower Show celebrated its 75th appearance in 2024, when celebrities, Mary Berry and Jerry Hall joined hundreds of local people to mark the occasion.
+But its history goes back much further.
 Holmwood first hosted the show in 1882 when Col Baskerville of Crowsley Park presented the prizes.
-The following year, it took place in Crowsley, attracting over 700 entries, with more than 100 in the various potato classes.
+The following year, it took place in Crowsley, attracting over 700 entries, with more than 100 in the various potato classes alone.

 From its earliest beginnings, the Flower Show, like other local summer festivals, encouraged people to cultivate their gardens.
 At its heart lay the still enthusiastically contested competition of fruit, flowers, and vegetables, now affiliated to the RHS.
 It soon included home baking as well as arts and crafts sections.
 Local people from miles around and of all ages took part – and still do.